Is PrEP right for you?

 PrEP (Pre-Exposure Prophylaxis) is a way to prevent HIV that combines using prescription medicine with regular sexual health testing.

 PrEP allows you to take control of your own health.
 It protects against HIV regardless of the choices you make and it's available across Australia now.

 If you already know PrEP is right for you and would like to join thousands of people using it, head to the Start PrEP section.
 Otherwise, continue on to help figure out if PrEP could be right for you too.

 You might be surprised by how easy it is to take control of your sexual health.
 It all starts with a visit to a doctor or sexual health centre.

 Once you’ve had routine tests to confirm you're HIV negative, you’ll get a prescription for three months' supply of PrEP.
-From there it’s as straightforward as taking PrEP once a day, every day for as long as you choose to be highly protected against HIV.
+From there it’s as straightforward as using PrEP for as long you choose to be protected against HIV.

-If your chance of coming in to contact with HIV alters over time, there’s the option to stop and start again.
-If you'd rather not take a pill every day, there are even ways to use PrEP for short periods instead.
-You can discover more about different ways to use PrEP in the Use PrEP section.
+Daily or periodic PrEP provide round the clock protection all day, every day.
+If your chance of coming in to contact with HIV alters over time, it's possible to stop using PrEP for a while and start again.
+If you'd rather not take a pill every day, on-demand PrEP is a convenient way to maximise your protection for short periods instead.
+Discover more about different ways to use PrEP in the Use PrEP section.

 To top up your pills, it’s back to the doctor three months later for another straightforward check-up and your next prescription.

 Using PrEP is more than just taking pills to prevent HIV.
 With support from your doctor, PrEP is a complete program for managing your sexual health, including comprehensive testing and the chance to discuss any health matters every three months.